© David Begley 2021

 This week The Junior Room drew sea monsters inspired by the story of St Aidan and the poisoned bread.
 The drawings were made in traditional reed pen and oak gall ink.
 In the story, Aidan's disciple Scuithín is carried over the Irish sea by a sea beast to warn his friend St David of trouble ahead.

-This week we were lucky again with the sun.
 The garden is sprouting: strawberries are showing first blossoms, spuds are up and have survived recent frost and drought, and our manure is fully decomposed and ready for planting.

 A busy morning with the Juniors began with installing a home-made blackboard at the field entrance of the garden and using it for Drawing as a universal language – a drawing and guessing game played through Irish, Welsh, Spanish, German and Polish.
 Through this we see that ‘fish’ and ‘eye’ and ‘cat’ can be drawn and understood anywhere in the world.
 We discover that latin was a common language to St. Aidan and St. David and discussed a brief history of Aidan’s life.

 The children heard the story of St. Aidan and the poisoned bread which features a journey made on a sea beast from Wexford to Wales.
 We looked at images of medieval sea monsters and learned how to make oak gall ink.
 The children experimented with reed pens and ink, and enjoyed writing their names and mark-making before they drew some marvellous sea monsters.